Hoppity Goes to Town / Mr. Bug Goes to Town (1941)

 Review:

-Mr. Hoppity Goes to Town is primarily known today as the first animated feature based on an original story.
-Made 60 or so years before A Bug’s Life and Antz, Hoppity is an early attempt to show life from a bug’s perspective; my favorite scene is the one in which Hoppity takes Honey out for a night on the town, down through a pothole to a bugs’ nightclub.
+Mr. Hoppity Goes to Town — the second and last feature animated film made by Fleischer Studios — is primarily known today as the first animated feature based on an original story.
+Made 60 or so years before A Bug’s Life and Antz, Hoppity is an early attempt to show life from a bug’s perspective; my favorite scene has Hoppity taking Honey out for a night on the town, down through a pothole to a bugs’ nightclub.
 Unfortunately, however, while Hoppity remains an enjoyable tale for kids (the morals are clear and straightforward), it’s ultimately not a classic: Hoppity is an insipid hero, and the songs are instantly forgettable.
 Nonetheless, this is a film which should be seen once by all film fanatics, simply for its place in animation history.

 Redeeming Qualities and Moments: